felix-burt/DISQCO/README.md

 This optimisation is integrated into the Qiskit SDK, and converts single-QPU quantum circuits into partitioned sub-circuits with minimal entanglement requirements.

+See notebooks in Demos folder for more information.